Understanding Relationships

 There are basically two types of relationships.

-1 to Many (1 to N or N to 1) Relationships
+One to Many (1 to N or N to 1) Relationships

-Note that, a 1 to N relationship is also a N to 1 relationship.
 The choice of name depends on in which direction we are looking at.

 Many to Many (N to N) Relationships